 - Tap the Water Lock icon (it looks like a water droplet).

-- When you're back in a dry environment, turn the Digital Crown to unlock the screen and clear water from the speaker.
+- When you're back in a dry environment, press and hold the Digital Crown to unlock the screen and clear water from the speaker.

 As you turn the Digital Crown, you'll hear noises and see an animation on the screen that will indicate when the speaker is clear of water and when the process is complete.